Supporting Diversity in Nursing: 5 Best Practices

 2. Diversify Your Recruitment Practices

 Once you have an understanding of the needs of your staff and patients, reevaluate your recruitment strategy accordingly.
 Educate your recruiters about potential biases that may be hindering inclusivity in the hiring process.
-For example, job descriptions should be written with language that welcomes qualified candidates of all genders, cultures, and backgrounds to apply.
+For example, job descriptions should be written with language that encourages qualified candidates of all genders, cultures, and backgrounds to apply.

 Additionally, ensure your recruitment team is attending career fairs and events that are centered around diversity and inclusion efforts.
 This may also include virtual or social media-based initiatives that reach candidates from underrepresented groups.